 There’s a soft play area that’s covered, and a very basic cafe that serves currywurst and wurst in buns.
 Entrance is 5 Euros, and rides are a few tokens each, with each token costing 50 cents.
 Arrive at opening to catch the quietest time, but to be honest, even in the middle of the summer it’s not that busy.
 From April to the end of October, you can also catch a falcon show, at the dedicated Tinnunculus.

-To get to the top of the Königstuhl, you can take the funicular that leaves from the Kornmarkt, or the 39 bus goes up there for much cheaper, or there’s a road if you’ve got a car – but in the summer you may need to park some distance away.
+To get to the top of the Königstuhl, you can take the funicular that leaves from the Kornmarkt, or the 39 bus goes up there for much cheaper (but takes much longer), or there’s a road if you’ve got a car – but in the summer you may need to park some distance away.

 Visit the Klosterhof

 Walk across the Altebrücke, and then catch the bus for a few stops, and it’s like you’re in another world.
 The Klosterhof is an old monastery farm dating from the middle ages, and like all good monasteries, they also have a brewery.
 Sample their local beer, peer at the cows and goats, take a walk in the orchards, check out the trout in the stream, and have lunch in their Gasthof.
 There’s a little shop with lots of locally produced things you can pack home – jams, jellies, and that sort of thing.
 There’s also cheese, beer, wine, and cider, so you can stock your hotel room too.

 Wander down the Hauptstraße, eat gelato, then playground